Gamengineer314/CloudCollaboration/README.md

     Replace `<YOUR_CLIENT_ID>`, `<YOUR_CLIENT_SECRET>` and `<YOUR_PROJECT_NUMBER>` by the credentials you created (you can find the project number in "IAM & Admin" -> "Settings").

 ## To do
-- Settings to choose which files are ignored and which are static in .collabconfig file
 - Handle errors and edge cases
 - Transfer Live Share session if host disconnects or crashes
 - Option to copy project files (without .collabconfig and .collablaunch) to another folder
 - Custom editor for .collabconfig and .collablaunch files (project name, Connect and Disconnect button and other settings)
 - Sharing settings in .collabconfig file (add participants manually or allow anyone with the id to join)
+- Extension icon and use it for .collablaunch and .collabconfig files
 - Publish the extension on the marketplace